 How to tell that Good-Gums is working:

 Since you can’t feel your gum tissue reattaching to the tooth root, you won’t be able to feel your pockets getting shallower.
 So the best way to tell is by comparing the measurements of your gum pockets from one dental cleaning to the next.
-When they clean your teeth, ask your dentist or hygienist for a copy of your “perio chart”, which is where the pocket depths are recorded for each side of each tooth; use the chart to locate which sides of which teeth to address, particularly with irrigators.
+When they clean your teeth, ask your dentist or hygienist for a copy of your “perio chart”, which is where the pocket depths are recorded for each side of each tooth; use the chart to locate which sides of which teeth to address, particularly with soaking and irrigators.
 As you practice your home care routine, your gums will often feel tighter and firmer as well.

 How long until you can see results: